Cooperative Contracts - Blanket Exemptions

-State agencies are granted an exemption for the procurement of software maintenance, if the software maintenance is proprietary or is not available from one of the contracted vendors.
+State agencies are granted an exemption for the procurement of software maintenance, if the software maintenance is proprietary, and not available on DIR contract.
 State agencies are advised to check the website prior to the purchase, as DIR adds new software titles on a regular basis.
 This exemption is valid for the IT Commodity codes listed below:

 920-45 – Software Maintenance/Support